REPORT ON THE ANNUAL FINANCIAL STATEMENTS

 a) Description of the issues involved:

-DZ PRIVATBANK S.A. has shares in affiliated companies with a book value of EUR 159.7 million (previous year: EUR 180.6 million).
-Information provided by the Bank about the valuation of the shares in affiliated companies is contained in the notes in the individual explanations relating to the balance sheet under the heading "Shareholdings in affiliated companies", and in the individual explanations under the heading "Valuation principles", Point D "Financial assets".
+DZ PRIVATBANK S.A. holds shares in affiliated companies with a book value of EUR 164.7 million (previous year: EUR 159.7 million).
+Information provided by the Bank on the valuation of shares in affiliated companies is enclosed in the notes on individual items on the balance sheet under the item “Shares in affiliated companies” and in the notes on individual items under the item “Valuation principles”, item D “Financial assets”.

-We have defined this issue as a particularly important onr within the audit, since the valuation of the shares in affiliated companies is largely based on assumptions made by the legal representatives, which assumptions contain estimates or discretionary judgements.
-In this regard, our focus was on the valuation of the shares held in DZ PRIVATBANK (Schweiz) AG, which was written down with effect from 31 December 2018 by EUR 20.8 million, from EUR 177.5 million to EUR 156.7 million.
-The reasons for doing so were lower than expected commission surpluses owing to reduced Private Banking net margins.
+We have defined this issue as particularly important within the audit, since the valuation of the shares in affiliated companies is largely based on assumptions, made by the legal representatives, which contain estimates or discretionary judgements.
+Our focus was on the valuation of the shares in DZ PRIVATBANK (Schweiz) AG, which has a book value of EUR 156.7 million as at 31 December 2019.

 b) Our audit procedure:

-We have reviewed the methodical approach and the mathematical accuracy of the valuation model that is used.
-We have assessed the appropriateness of the net payment flows and the capitalisation interest rate, as well as other factors which affect values and on which the valuation is based.
+We reviewed the methodical approach and the mathematical accuracy of the valuation model that is used.
+We assessed the net cash flows on which the valuation methods are based, the capitalisation interest rate and other factors influencing the value, while maintaining a critical stance towards their appropriateness and mathematical accuracy.

-To assess the appropriateness of the forecast net payment flows, we undertook a retrospective assessment of the performance and financial development of DZ PRIVATBANK (Schweiz) AG.
-We also used further supplementary information to evaluate the other parameters and planning assumptions that formed the basis of forecast planning.
+In order to assess the appropriateness of the forecast net cash flows, we made an historical assessment of the performance and financial trends at DZ PRIVATBANK (Schweiz) AG.
+We also took into account further supplementary information to assess the other parameters and planning premises that formed the basis for the forecast planning.
 In this connection, we assessed the reliability of adherence to budget by undertaking a retrospective plan/actual analysis.
 We assessed the data used for forecast planning purposes based on our knowledge of the business activities and developments in the sector.
-We checked the plausibility of individual items of data and assumptions by comparing them with publicly available information about expected trends affecting volumes and margins in the Swiss private banking market, and we assessed how the long-term results were derived.
+Where individual data and assumptions were available, their plausibility was checked by comparing them with publicly available information on expected volume and margin trends in the Swiss private banking market; we acknowledged the derivation of the result over the long term.

-In order to assess the appropriateness of the capitalisation interest rate used, we investigated whether it was in accordance with external sources, such as the average interest rate of long-term Swiss government bonds and studies of market risk premiums in Switzerland.
+So as to assess the appropriateness of the capitalisation interest rate used, we examined whether it was consistent with external sources, such as the average interest rate of long-term Swiss government bonds and studies of market risk premiums in Switzerland.

 In addition, we analysed the appropriateness of the resulting fair value as a benchmark of corporate value by comparing it with the market multipliers observed in the market.